 And interestingly enough, Jay, the other nations are Estonia, Greece, Poland, and Great Britain.

-But Logan, here's the problem.
+But, Logan, here's the problem.

-The president makes I mean, I played it.
+The president makes, I mean, I played it.

-That strong statement in Riyadh, drive them out.
+He made that strong statement in Riyadh, drive them out.

 I mean, he says it right to his face.